Using SSH as Primary Communication Layer for Dbvisit Standby

 When using Dbvisit Standby on Unix based systems, you can also configure the use of SSH instead of using Dbvnet.

 Note: Using SSH on Unix based systems is 100% supported by Dbvisit Standby version 9 and version 10.
+SSH is NOT supported in Dbvisit version 11.

 On Windows based systems Dbvnet is the only option when using Dbvisit Standby.